Luis Garcia Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.82).
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.82).

-- Mariners pitchers combine to give up 78 home runs (one per game), the fourth-fewest in the league.
+- The Mariners give up the fifth-fewest home runs in baseball (79 total, one per game).

-- Woo makes the start for the Mariners, his fifth of the season.
-He is 1-1 with a 5.09 ERA and 25 strikeouts through 17 2/3 innings pitched.
+- Gilbert makes the start for the Mariners, his 16th of the season.
+He is 5-4 with a 4.07 ERA and 89 strikeouts in 86 1/3 innings pitched.

-- In his last outing on Thursday against the New York Yankees, the right-hander threw 5 1/3 scoreless innings while surrendering two hits.
+- The right-hander's most recent appearance came on Friday against the Baltimore Orioles, when he threw seven innings, surrendering one earned run while giving up two hits.

-- The 23-year-old has an ERA of 5.09, with 12.7 strikeouts per nine innings, in four games this season.
-Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.